lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 Note that the "jump to current address" item won't be a problem to test since it will quickly over- or underflow the call stack, provided `<grd>` and `<grs1>` aren't both `x1`.

+It is possible for JALR to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack, overflow call stack, bad target address, and jump at end of loop.
+If we underflow the call stack, we can't also overflow it, nor do we have a target address.
+This means the only error that can occur in combination with underflowing the call stack is a jump at the end of a loop.
+Otherwise, all other combinations are possible.

+- Underflow call stack in a jump instruction at the end of a loop.
+- Overflow call stack when jumping to an invalid address.
+- Overflow call stack from a jump at the end of a loop.
+- Jump to an invalid address from the end of a loop.
+- Overflow call stack when jumping to an invalid address from the end of a loop.

 #### CSRRS

 This instruction uses the `I` encoding schema, with covergroup `enc_i_cg`.